Last Updated: Mar. 24, 2026

 The Velocity Team will facilitate these sessions; all Admins and AMs are included in the meeting.

-The agenda will include sharing the background of the current process, gathering feedback, and brainstorming solutions.
+The agenda will include sharing the background of the current process that we have, sharing feedback, and brainstorming solutions.